Home » LAW » “LYLES RULES” for Letters of Recommendation and References

 2.b.
 I do not need a copy of your transcripts.
 Since I am the undergraduate director I have access to your DAR (degree-audit-report) already.
 However, please tell me your UIN if you want me to comment on your overall undergraduate performance.
 I usually, however, limit my letters to your performance in MY classes.
 I am no longer Undergraduate Director so provide me with a copy of your DARS report only if you want me to review it.

 3.a.
 Most recommendation letters are submitted electronically.
-However, if a letter must be mailed, you must give me stamped, addressed envelopes for every letter I am mailing directly to the graduate school(s); the law school(s); the Law School Admissions Council (LSAC); the paralegal program; or the internship/fellowship office; etc. Too much Covid–I’ll spring for the postage.
+However, if a letter must be mailed, you must give me addressed envelopes for every letter I am mailing directly to the graduate school(s); the law school(s); the paralegal program; or the internship/fellowship office; etc.

 3.b.
 UNDER NO CIRCUMSTANCES WILL I GIVE LETTERS DIRECTLY TO STUDENTS.
 I will not give physical or digital copies of my recommendations directly to students (even in sealed envelopes signed across the back).
 To do so is a violation of my professional standards.
 I will not share the contents of my letter with you.
 If you feel that you need to read the letter, then please ask someone else to write for you.
 My letters of recommendation for graduate school, law school, or employment are confidential.
 THERE ARE NO EXCEPTIONS TO THIS RULE.